Malcolm Richard Wilkey: Federal judicial service

 Wilkey was nominated by President Richard Nixon on February 16, 1970, for the seat vacated by Judge Warren E. Burger on the United States Court of Appeals for the District of Columbia Circuit.
 He was confirmed by the United States Senate on February 24, 1970, and received his commission the following day.
 He assumed senior status on December 6, 1984, and his judicial service ended November 8, 1985, when he retired and went to Cambridge University as a visiting fellow of Wolfson College.

 Political appointments

 In 1989 he was chairman of the President's Commission on Federal Ethics Law Reform and worked alongside his Vice Chairman Griffin Bell, who was the United States Attorney General under President Jimmy Carter.

 President Ronald Reagan appointed him United States Ambassador to Uruguay in 1985, and President George H. W. Bush continued him in that post until his retirement in 1990.

-In 1992 United States Attorney General William P. Barr appointed him to determine whether federal criminal violations had taken place in the House banking scandal.
+In 1992 United States Attorney General William Barr appointed him to determine whether federal criminal violations had taken place in the House banking scandal.